momentum-signal/TechTrack/README.md

 ### 5. Configure Environment Variables (Optional for now)

 Check if the project has an `.env.example` or `.env.local` file in the root folder.
-If it does:
+If it doesn't:

 Create a new .env.local file in the root directory.
 Copy the content from .env.example into .env.local and update the variables with the required values (e.g., API keys, database credentials, etc.).